The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 Execute OpenROAD-flow-scripts Tcl commands from the GUI.
 Type `help` to view Tcl Commands available.
 In OpenROAD GUI, at the bottom, `TCL commands` executable space is available to run the commands.
-For example

-View `design area` in the `Tcl Commands` section of the GUI:
+View `design area` in the `Tcl Commands` section of the OpenROAD GUI:

 ```tcl
 report_design_area